Chaim Herzog: Biography

+Herzog upon completion of his law degree, 1941.

-Chaim Herzog was born on Cliftonpark Avenue in Belfast in Ireland as the son of Rabbi Yitzhak HaLevi Herzog, who was Chief Rabbi of Ireland from 1919 to 1937 (and later of Mandatory Palestine and the State of Israel), and his wife Sarah (née Hillman).
-His father was born in Łomża in what was then Congress Poland, part of the Russian Empire, and his mother Sarah Herzog was born in Radviliškis in Lithuania, also part of the Russian Empire at that time; his maternal grandfather was the Orthodox Jewish Talmudic scholar Shmuel Yitzchak Hillman.
+Chaim Herzog was born at 2 Norman Villas, Cliftonville Road in Belfast, Ireland, as the son of Rabbi Yitzhak HaLevi Herzog, who was Chief Rabbi of Ireland from 1919 to 1937 (and later of Mandatory Palestine and the State of Israel), and his wife Sarah (née Hillman).
+His father was born in Łomża in what was then Congress Poland, part of the Russian Empire, and his mother Sarah Herzog was born in Riga, in what was then the Governorate of Livonia, also part of the Russian Empire at that time; his maternal grandfather was the Orthodox Jewish Talmudic scholar Shmuel Yitzchak Hillman.
+When Herzog was nine months old the family relocated to Dublin after his father became Chief Rabbi of Ireland.
 The family home from 1919 was at 33 Bloomfield Avenue, Portobello, Dublin.